-For those in a hurry, these are my top picks.
+For those in a hurry, these are my three top picks.
 I cover them all in further detail below.

 3. Frisco Ultimate Heavy Duty Steel Metal Dog Crate Strongest